Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 • Common Threats: Ensure the WAF can protect against SQL injection, XSS, DDoS attacks, and other OWASP Top 10 vulnerabilities.

-• Compliance: If your business is subject to regulations like PCI DSS or HIPAA, choose a WAF that supports compliance.
+• Compliance: If your business is subject to regulations like PCI DSS or HIPAA, choose a best WAF that supports compliance.

 2. Evaluate Deployment Methods